Vasque Juxt Review

 Durability

 Our biggest area of concern pertains to the exposed single-stitching that connects the individual leather pieces of the upper.
-We ripped a few vulnerable stitches during a heel hook move while monkeying around on a fun wayside boulder, and can imagine the seam eventually splitting at that point.
+We ripped a few vulnerable stitches during a heel hook move while monkeying around on a fun wayside boulder and can imagine the seam eventually splitting at that point.
 That said, we realize that our use of the shoe in this manner is not exactly typical.

-If you hike in warm, dry weather, put the Vasque Juxt on your shortlist.
+If you hike in warm, dry weather, then put the Vasque Juxt on your shortlist.
 It's one of the more affordable hiking-specific shoes on the market, and it performs way above its price tag.
-It's not the right choice for hikers in the soggy Pacific Northwest, but desert hikers and everyone else through the dry season will appreciate the great breathability in this full leather shoe.
+It's not the right choice for hikers in the soggy Pacific Northwest.
+Still, desert hikers and everyone else through the dry season will appreciate the great breathability in this full leather shoe.
 Great traction on dry rock and gravel, combined with low weight, make this a superb shoe for hikers that want to move fast in rough and dry terrain.
+This shoe provides top value for its low cost.
+We preferred this model over a few shoes that cost much more!
+Vasque cut costs by avoiding a waterproof liner and using a proprietary outsole, but the lack of name-brand components is not a handicap.
+Even at full price, this shoe offers incredible performance per dollar.